 Figure out what you’re passionate about and find a way to write about it.
 There’s no point in writing for other people if you don’t enjoy it.
 Develop your skills and expertise in one or two niche markets (e.g., medical writing, personal finance, or technical analysis).

 In some cases, it pays to cover topics that no one enjoys writing about.
-It’s okay to be flexible at the beginning of your journey–it will give you the chance to find your perfect match.
+It’s okay to be flexible in the beginning–it will give you the chance to find your perfect match.

 Step Three: Build A Portfolio

 Create an online freelance writing portfolio of samples to show potential clients.
-Set up your website and social media accounts to document your journey.
+Set up your website and social media accounts to keep documentation.

 Having an online presence will help you establish yourself as a professional writer, encourage clients to hire you, and allow them to see your credentials before they even call you for an interview.
 If you are looking for a good way to get some samples for your portfolio try writing a guest post for another blog or website.